Church Stretton: Localities

 The historic core of the town lies around the parish church and along the High Street.
 With the building of the railway line and station in 1852, the town began to grow towards the new station, along what is today Sandford Avenue.
 Since the first half of the 20th century the two main streets of the town centre are the High Street and Sandford Avenue.
 In the later decades of the 20th century a number of shops on the southern end of High Street changed use to restaurants or purely residential, as Sandford Avenue became the pre-eminent shopping street.
 The B5477 takes the name Shrewsbury Road north from the town centre, High Street within the town centre, and Ludlow Road south of there.

 Cunnery is a hillside and collection of houses to the west of the town centre and includes the Long Mynd Hotel.
 World's End is where the Ludlow Road curves round the foot of the hillside to the south of the Long Mynd Hotel.
 To the north of the town centre is an area called Ashbrook; here the Carding Mill Valley meets the town, with the stream (known as the Ashbrook as it runs through the town) running between the town's two main recreation fields (named Russell's Meadow and Richard Robinson Field).
-Two other notable areas of public parkland are Rectory Wood & Field, situated to the west of the town centre off Church Street, and the town's formal park between the A49 and the railway line, which is managed by the town council and includes tennis courts and a bowling green.
+Two other notable areas of public parkland are Rectory Wood and Field, situated to the west of the town centre off Church Street, and the town's formal park between the A49 and the railway line, which is managed by the town council and includes tennis courts and a bowling green.

 On the eastern side of the A49 road are three named areas: Battle Field, Snatchfield and Hazler.
 On Hazler Hill is a transmitter for local radio (BBC Radio Shropshire broadcast from here on 90FM).
 Battle Field is named for the legend that Caer Caradoc was the site of the last stand of Caractacus against the Roman legions during the Roman conquest of Britain, and that after the battle he hid in the cave near its summit.